CBSDigital/CTFMaker/README.md

 A small MATLAB framework to create Autodesk formatted CTF LUTs by specifying chains of operators.
 Written by Benjamin Doherty.

+## Class Diagram

+A class diagram, ```Class digram.pdf``` is provided at the root of this repository.
+It shows the relationship between classes and how factory and template methods are used by subclasses to extend functionality.

 ## Purpose

 This framework was created to aid in creating LUTs for compositors to use.
 Instead of manually entering data into a CTF file, we use the tool to generate CTF LUTs based on a series of operators.
 The framework relies on subclassing to add additional functionality, such as new operators or LUT types.